FXCM vs Swissquote 2026

 |

-FXCM’s Standard account spreads averaged about 0.78 pips on EUR/USD in the EU, U.K., and Australia in May 2024 (about 1.38 pips via its St. Vincent and the Grenadines entity).
-FXCM’s commission-based pricing averaged 0.28 pips before commissions that typically add about 0.50 pips per round-turn, putting the effective spread near 0.74 pips.
-The Active Trader Rebate Program (not available in the U.K. or EU) offers five tiers with $5–$25 per million traded in rebates starting from $10 million monthly volume.
-In the U.K., a $25,000 balance and at least $50 million per month can reduce commissions to $2.50 per side ($5 round-turn), with effective pricing dependent on your volume; spreads can widen during rollover or volatile markets.
+FXCM’s forex pricing is slightly above the industry average on its standard account, with May 2024 average EUR/USD spreads around 0.78 pips in the EU, U.K., and Australia, and 1.38 pips at its St. Vincent and the Grenadines entity.
+Its commission-based accounts averaged 0.28 pips (core spread, excluding commission) in May 2024, with an effective spread near 0.74 pips after commissions.
+The Active Trader Rebate Program (not available in the U.K. or EU) offers five tiers, paying $5–$25 per million traded if you do at least $10 million in monthly volume.
+In the U.K., a $25,000 balance and $50 million monthly volume can reduce commissions to $2.50 per side ($5 round turn).
+As with most brokers, spreads can widen at rollover or during volatile markets.

 |